mariaemiliacastello/the-knight-s-tour-openmp-solution/README.md

 # the-knight-s-tour-openmp-solution

-Este trabalho teve como objetivo a paralelização do Paseeio do Cavalo usando OpenMP
+Este trabalho teve como objetivo a paralelização do Passeio do Cavalo usando OpenMP